➲ LinkedList in Java is a linear data structure that uses a doubly linked list internally to store a group of elements.

 We can create an empty linked list object for storing String type elements (objects) as:

-The main features of Java LinkedList class are as follows:
+The main features of the Java LinkedList class are as follows:

-1. The underlying data structure of LinkedList is a doubly LinkedList structure.
+1. The underlying data structure of LinkedList is a doubly LinkedList data structure.
+It is another concrete implementation of the List interface like an array list.

 2. Java LinkedList class allows storing duplicate elements.